Susan Elliott (academic)

 Susan Leigh Elliott (born 1 June 1958) is an Australian academic specialising in medical education.
-Since 2017, she has served as the deputy vice-chancellor and vice-president for education at Monash University in Melbourne, Australia.
+From 2017, she served as the deputy vice-chancellor and vice-president for education at Monash University in Melbourne, Australia.
 She was previously the deputy vice-chancellor at the University of Melbourne.

 In June 2021 Elliott was appointed the Provost and Senior Vice-President of Monash University.
+In 2025, it was announced that she would retire at the conclusion of her term in 2026.

 Biography

 Elliott holds degrees in medicine and surgery, and a doctorate in medicine, from the University of Melbourne.
 She also holds qualifications in health economics and higher education from Monash University and the University of New South Wales.

 She is a fellow of the Royal Australasian College of Physicians.

 Elliott was the first Australian and first woman elected to lead the Asia Pacific Association for International Education, a regional association for international higher education.

 Recognition

 In 2018 Elliott was appointed a Member of the Order of Australia for significant service to education, including as an academic administrator, a clinician in gastroenterology and service to educational institutions in Asia-Pacific.